Prestwould

-Prestwould is a historic house near Clarksville, Virginia.
-It is the most intact and best documented plantation surviving in Southside Virginia.
-The house was built by Sir Peyton Skipwith, 7th Baronet Skipwith, who moved his family from his Elm Hill Plantation to Prestwould in 1797.
-It was declared a National Historic Landmark in 2003.
+Prestwould is a historic house near Clarksville in Mecklenburg County, Virginia.
+The most intact and best documented plantation surviving in Southside Virginia was built for Sir Peyton Skipwith, 7th Baronet Skipwith, who moved his family from his Elm Hill Plantation to Prestwould in 1797.
+It has been operated by the Prestwould Foundation as a historic site since 1963, nominated to the National Register of Historic Places in 1969, and declared a National Historic Landmark in 2003.
 It is located on the north side of the Roanoke River, 1 mi inland, approximately 6 mi southwest of the intersection of Route 15 and Route 701, and approximately one mile north of Clarksville's town limits.
 Now a museum property, it is open for tours from April to October, or by appointment.

 Description and history

 Prestwould Plantation today consists of almost 46 acre on the north side of the Roanoke River.
-Its main house is situated on a hill overlooking the upper reaches of John H. Kerr Reservoir, a result of damming the river in the 1950s.
+Its main house is situated on a hill overlooking the upper reaches of John H. Kerr Reservoir, created after the U.S. Army Corps of Engineers built a dam in the 1950s.
 The plantation complex includes eight buildings, all built before 1830 and most dating to the 1780s.
-The house is a handsome stone building with a hip roof and a pair of interior chimneys.
-The main facade is symmetrical, with seven bays.
-The center three bays of the first floor are sheltered by a gabled porch, supported by Doric columns.
-Similar porches are found on two other sides of the building.
+The stone house features a hip roof and a pair of interior chimneys.
+The main symmetrical facade has seven bays: Doric columns support a gabled porch which shelters the center three bays of the first floor.
+Two other sides of the building hae similar porches.
 The secondary buildings of the complex are all wood-frame structures, and include an office, plantation store, slave quarters, and a pair of smokehouses.